FoO-511/dockerfile-templates/nextjs-standalone-yarn-berry-private-npm/README.md

 && yarn config set nodeLinker node-modules
 ```

-this part from `Dockerfile` will make your `.yarnrc.yml` in docker build look like below.
+This part from `Dockerfile` will make your `.yarnrc.yml` in docker build look like below.

 ```yaml
 nodeLinker: node-modules